Redger1/walletOCR/Docs/README.md

 # walletOCR

-A modular iOS wallet application focused on expense tracking and OCR-based receipt scanning.
+A modular iOS wallet application focused on expense tracking and OCR-based receipt scanning

-The project is built using a package-oriented architecture with separated feature and infrastructure layers.
+The project is built using a package-oriented architecture with separated feature and infrastructure layers

 ## Features